 Top procurement software lets you customize approval workflows by dollar thresholds, users, permissions, departments, and locations.
 It speeds up the approval process, and therefore the receipt of goods, for your SMB.

-- Procurement Software Creates Digital Audit Trails: Small business procurement software, unlike ordinary accounting software, captures and records the change history for your firm’s purchasing documents.
+- Procurement Software Creates Digital Audit Trails: Small business procurement software (equally useful for startups and mid-size companies), unlike ordinary accounting software, captures and records the change history for your firm’s purchasing documents.
 You can see a digital audit trail from the original purchase order to the approval, and then to receipt of the order, receipt of the goods, and paying for the invoice from your supplier.

 - Track purchase order approvals and approvers for every purchase made.